avoidant/avoidant.github.io/_posts/2017-10-31-are-you-the-body-you-wear.md

 Standing around the room were other visitors.
 They were generally much older than me and spoke with each other and sipped wine.
 My wife and our friend knew some people scattered off, leaving me alone.
 I moved among the pieces and stood beside a few, examining them.
 I was self-conscious, especially when I questioned whether I really belonged there, with those people.
 I exchanged a few words with the artist, asking the obvious questions about her process for creating the objects.
 But most of the time I was alone.
 I couldn't go up to anyone and strike up a conversation because I felt I had nothing in common with them.
 Indeed many were artists themselves, and it's just not my world.

-Suddenly I started losing confidence as I came to the realizations.
+Suddenly I started losing confidence as I came to these realizations.
 A dark feeling of worthlessness emerged; it had a physical quality, almost as if I were wounded.
+Although I can't see myself, I must be giving off an aura of low confidence because I sense it in others as they interact with me.
+It's all about my poor body, my poor body that was denied and denied the possibility to express its natural feelings, that gives me so much trouble today.
+At times I feel tears well up in my eyes and at such moments I just can't let it happen.
+What will others think as they see my misty eyed as I walk among them?